jacobdoogue/awsdeepracer/README.md

-# My Approach to awsdeepracer
+# My Approach to AWS Deep Racer

-There is lot out there about AWS Deepracer, but in the pursuit of self exploration, I decided to try a few things without any deep research to what has already been done, and to come up with some finding myself.
+There is lot out there about AWS Deepracer, but in the pursuit of exploring and investigating myself, I decided to try a few things without any deep research to what has already been done, and to come up with some finding of my own.

 ### Variables

-The first thing I wanted to understand are what input variables are.
+The first thing I wanted to understand are the sensitivity and effect of the input variables.

 Firstly the action space comprises of:
 * steering anlge (0-30 degrees)